 - Provided strategic counsel and assisted in drafting licenses and governing documents for the creation of a new foundation that will manage the development and global operation of a core Internet resource.

 John is a frequent speaker on intellectual property issues.
 He is a member of the Bar of the District of Columbia, and of the U.S. Supreme Court, the U.S. Courts of Appeals for the D.C., Second, and Third Circuits, and the U.S. District Courts for the District of Columbia and the District of Maryland.
 John is a member of the Section of Intellectual Property Law of the American Bar Association, the Intellectual Property Section of the D.C.
 Bar, and the Federal Communications Bar Association.
 He has been recognized by The Best Lawyers In America in the area of technology law since 2008.
 John is peer rated "AV," Preeminent, by Martindale-Hubbell.
 He was a charter member of the Legal Advisory Board of the Copyright Alliance.

 John has long provided IP counsel on a pro bono basis to a number of non-profit organizations.
-He served as an elected member of the firm's Management Board for six years and currently serves as the firm's General Counsel.
+He served as an elected member of the firm's Management Board for six years.
 He is a member of his town's Board of Election Supervisors.